 Food allergies are a common occurrence at camp and our kitchen will provide menu options specifically for your child and their dietary needs.
-Our food service department is committed to providing a quality experience for every camper, so these menu options will be tailored to their age group and the theme, just as every other camper’s food will be.
+Our food service department is committed to providing a quality experience for every camper, so these menu options will be tailored to their age group, just as every other camper’s food will be.
 Kenbrook does not provide a specialized menu for campers based on preference alone.

 Does Kenbrook accommodate individualized needs?

 Absolutely.
 Our goal is to provide quality programming for every child.
 We will do whatever we can to accommodate every child that comes to Kenbrook.
-There may be select cases that our facilities and programming cannot facilitate, but if you or your child is interested in Kenbrook, we will do everything we can to put them in a position to succeed at Kenbrook Bible Camp.
+There may be select cases that our facilities and programming cannot facilitate, but if you or your child is interested in Kenbrook, we will do everything we can to put them in a position to thrive during their time at Kenbrook Bible Camp.

 Definitely.
-If parents do not feel like their children are safe they will not send them, and if campers do not feel safe they will not have a positive camp experience.
-Safety is our number one priority, because if we are not safe, then none of our programs or activities matter.
-All staff are screened using three background checks, vetted through our interview process, and given 10 days of training before the summer starts.
-Kenbrook has a zero tolerance policy on bullying and we do everything in our power to prevent campers from entering situations where bullying could occur.
+If parents do not feel like their children are safe, they will not send them, and if campers do not feel safe they will not have a positive camp experience.
+Safety is a top priority at Kenbrook.
+All staff are screened using three background checks, vetted through our interview process, and given extensive training before the summer begins.
+Kenbrook has a zero-tolerance policy on bullying and we do everything in our power to prevent campers from entering situations where bullying could occur.
 Campers are always in supervised areas while they are at camp.
 No matter what activity or program, Kenbrook strives to maintain an 8:1 camper to staff ratio.
-Even when campers are not under direct supervision, staff provide supervision for an area and campers will move in groups of three so that two campers are never left by themselves.
+Even when campers are not under direct supervision, staff provides supervision for an area and campers will move in groups of three so that two campers are never by themselves.